5 Golden Rules About Buying Gold

 Rumor has it that the dollar may soon be backed by gold… The committee at next week’s US Republican convention is going to bring forth a proposal to return to the gold standard.
 This would be a monumental change in the way the monetary system functions in America.

 Under a gold standard, the government and central bank are restricted from printing money because they must have an equal amount of gold in reserve.
 Since the US dollar was removed from the gold standard by Nixon, the government and central bank have had free reign to print dollars and inflate the currency.

 Is it really even possible for the system to return to gold?

 The total amount of gold in the world is 161,000 tons, according to Nat Geo’s Jan 2009 issue.
 50% of that amount has been mined in the past 50 years.
 This figure is several years old, but estimates vary widely.
 So using this as an estimate – the total amount of gold in the world comes in at about 8 trillion.
 Under a true gold standard at current pricing, there isn’t enough gold to back the dollar.

-The M2 money supply is about 10 Trillion dollars.
+The M2 money supply is about 10 trillion dollars.
 The amount of recorded debt is 16 trillion, and this doesn’t count off sheet liabilities.
 It’s doubtful that politicians would have the discipline to restrain their spending.
-I think its even more doubtful that we will ever see the US dollar return to the gold standard.
+I think this makes it even more doubtful that we will ever see the US dollar return to the gold standard.